aesanch2/salesforce-migration-assistant/README.md

 The plugin also has support for keeping your remote repository's version of ``package.xml`` up to date with the latest changes.
 See Project Configuration for more details.

+The plugin also has support for dynamically generating the ant build.xml file associated with the Force.com Migration Tool.
+The build.xml file can also generate the unit tests associated with the code associated in your default namespace i.e. no managed package unit tests will be run in non-production environments.
+See Project Configuration for more details.
+The ant-salesforce.jar is included with this plugin.

 ### Supported Metadata
 The following metadata types are supported in this release: